HeshanKarunaratne/cka/README.md

     version: v2
 ```

-#### Deplyment Strategy - Canary
+#### Deployment Strategy - Canary

 In this strategy we deploy the new version and route only a small percentage of traffic to it.
 Then we run tests and if everything looks good, we upgrade the original deployment with the newer version of the application.
 That could be done with a rolling upgrade strategy.
 Then we get rid of canary deployment.

-Service meshes like Istio comes with better control because you can define the exact percentage of traffic to be distributed between each deployment, and its not really dependent upon the number of pods in a deployment.
+Service meshes like Istio comes with better control because you can define the exact percentage of traffic to be distributed between each deployment, and it's not really dependent upon the number of pods in a deployment.

 myapp-primary.yaml
 ```yml